intel/zephyr.js/docs/6lowpan-ble.md

 # Using 6LoWPAN
-This document describes the steps to build and run an ZJS IP application that uses 6LoWPAN as its IP transport.This setup requires a Linux desktop (or similar) with a BLE adapter and 6LoWPAN support.
+This document describes the steps to build and run a ZJS IP application that uses 6LoWPAN as its IP transport.
+This setup requires a Linux desktop (or similar) with a BLE adapter and 6LoWPAN support.
 The 6LoWPAN module is standard on Ubuntu and should work with a 4.0 compliant BT/BLE adapter.